ember-learn/cli-guides/guides/writing-addons/intro-tutorial.md

 ## Writing a JavaScript utilities addon

 Many addons have no UI components in them, or they offer a combination of JavaScript utilities and template helpers.
 In the regular npm ecosystem, JavaScript utility libraries are some of the most common packages.
 Although we could write a normal node package, providing an Ember addon to developers has some advantages.
 The developers don't need to worry about how to import a normal npm package.
 They can use `ember install our-addon-name` and get going right away.
-An addon can also take advantage of Ember or Ember CLI-specific APIs.
+An addon can also take advantage of Ember or ember-cli specific APIs.

 ### Providing public API methods in the addon